 Aficionados of the American barbecue will travel miles to try ribs and brisket if they’ve heard it’s a decent feed.
 If things spicy, saucy, barbecued or pit-cooked are to your liking, then you’ll want to check out some of these fabulous eating-places.
 From Texas to Kansas, Carolina, Tennessee and Memphis this is really a culinary tour of the southeast.

-Smoque BBQ restaurant, Chicago, Illinois
+Smoque BBQ, Chicago, Illinois

-Smoque say their BBQ is good enough “to make it a true destination.”
+Smoque says their BBQ is good enough “to make it a true destination.”
 And in fact it’s kind of a “best of BBQ experience” as the five guys who run it spent some time touring around and then brought all the fabulous tastes of Texas, Memphis, Carolina and Kansas back to Chicago.
-There are Memphis style ribs, Texas brisket (with 13 spices used in the rub) and Kansas beans with big flavours.
+There are Memphis style ribs, Texas brisket (with 13 spices used in the rub) and Kansas beans with big flavors.
 It’s an absolute BBQ fusion, always packed, and aiming to change the way Chicago thinks about BBQ.

 Some have called Jim Neely the godfather of Memphis BBQ.
 Jim started the Interstate in 1972 and has since been featured on the Food Network and the Travel Channel for his real hickory barbecue, prepared southern style.
 Other stores have opened in Memphis, Tennessee and California.
 But really the Memphis store is the place to come because it all started here.